List of Death (metal band) members: 1993–2001

 In early 1993, Schuldiner reunited with bassist Steve Di Giorgio to record Individual Thought Patterns, which also featured King Diamond guitarist Andy LaRocque and former Dark Angel drummer Gene Hoglan.
 LaRocque was unable to commit full-time to Death, so he was replaced for European festivals in the spring and a US tour in the summer by Ralph Santolla.
 For a European run later in the year, Forbidden's Craig Locicero took over when Santolla returned to his main band Eyewitness.

-By early 1995, Di Giorgio had left Death and LaRocque had confirmed his inability to return, which led Schuldiner to add bassist Kelly Conlon and guitarist Bobby Koelble in time for the recording of Symbolic.
+By early 1995, Di Giorgio had left Death and LaRocque had confirmed his inability to return.
+Schuldiner asked former Watchtower bassist Doug Keyser to join the band, but he declined, which led Schuldiner to add bassist Kelly Conlon and guitarist Bobby Koelble in time for the recording of Symbolic.
 After the album's release, the group performed at several European festivals, before Conlon was dismissed and replaced for subsequent tour dates by Brian Benson.

-Early the next year, Schuldiner announced the temporary disbandment of Death and the formation of Control Denied, following a disagreement with Roadrunner Records.
-The new group featured vocalist B.C.
-Richards, guitarist Shannon Hamm, bassist Benson and drummer Chris Williams.
+Early the next year, Schuldiner announced the disbandment of Death and the formation of Control Denied, following a disagreement with Roadrunner Records.
+The new group initially featured vocalist B.C.
+Richards, though he left the band in 1997.
+An early lineup of the band included guitarist Shannon Hamm, bassist Benson and drummer Chris Williams.

 Death returned in the summer of 1997, with Control Denied members Hamm, Scott Clendenin (who by that time had replaced Benson on bass) and Richard Christy (the replacement for drummer Williams) featuring in the new incarnation of the band.
-This lineup issued The Sound of Perseverance, Death's final studio album, in 1998.
+Di Giorgio briefly returned and played bass on demos for The Sound of Perseverance, which was Death's final studio album and was released in 1998 with Clendenin on bass.
 After a tour promoting the album, Schuldiner returned to focus on recording the second Control Denied album.
 However, in 1999 he was diagnosed with pontine glioma, for which he underwent surgery in January 2000.
-Despite initially improving, Schuldiner's condition worsened in 2001, and on December 13 he died.
+Despite initially improving, Schuldiner's condition worsened in 2001, and, on December 13, he died.
 Shortly before his death, the band issued its first two live albums.